 - Dimensions (W x H x D): 560 x 75 x 250 mm

 - Weight: 2.52 kg

 - Affordable Price

 - Great Vocoder Overall

 4. Waldorf STVC String Synthesizer and Vocoder

 Enter the STVC (brief for String Vocoder, we think).
-Built in a really stable all-metal enclosure, very much within the mold of their different keyboard synths (such as the Blofeld), the STVC is once again supreme.
-Machines that mixed a string machine alongside a vocoder very elegantly designed machine, with its charcoal gray clean paintwork.
+Built-in a really stable all-metal enclosure, very much within the mold of their different keyboard synths (such as the Blofeld), the STVC is once again supreme.
+Machines that mixed a string machine alongside a vocoder were very elegantly designed machines, with charcoal gray clean paintwork.

 The keyboard is a really nice feeling four-octave affair and in addition, has an aftertouch.
 Having aftertouch (particularly when vocoding) is an actual bonus because it permits you to modulate sounds without having to leap to the wheels.